 “Superfood” has become the buzzword of the health industry, and simply describes a food that is rich in nutrients, and particularly beneficial to one’s well being.
 Many regular fruit, vegetables and seeds can be classed as super in their own way, but of course, there are some weird and wonderful superfoods out there too.
 Chia seeds, cacao and acai; they all started out as obscure ingredients, but now we see them quite often in health food stores, and even creeping into our everyday supermarkets too.

 It’s true that the world of superfoods can be a bit mind-boggling.
 Remember the time when you were calling quinoa “quin-oh-ah”, blissfully unaware you were making a grave mistake?
-We thought we would give you a head’s up on what’s to come in superfoods for 2016, so you can swot up early and be a pro by the time we’re all eating and pronouncing them.
+We thought we would give you a head’s up on what’s to come in superfoods, so you can swot up early and be a pro by the time we’re all eating and pronouncing them.
 Here’s nine to get your tongues and taste buds around:

 1. Kefir (kuh-feer)

 Kefir is a fermented milk product and is made by adding kefir into any type of milk, including cow, goat, sheep, coconut, rice or soy.
 These grains have a gel-like texture, and it takes 24 hours for the grains’ micro-organisms to multiply, ferment the sugars in the milk and turn it into what is known as kefir.
 These grains (pictured) can then be removed from the milk and used again to make more.
 Because they can be added to any type of milk, kefir can be consumed by non-dairy and lactose-intolerant people too.
 It might all sound a bit science-y, but it’s with good reason.
 Kefir can be eaten in a similar way to a yoghurt drink, but is far more beneficial.
-Despite being very tart in a taste comparison, kefir, like all fermented foods, contains far more probiotics than yoghurt, which help to keep your digestive system in good working order, and has high levels of calcium and phosphorus, both of which strengthen teeth and bones.
+Despite being very tart in a taste comparison, kefir, like all fermented foods, which help to keep your digestive system in good working order, and has high levels of calcium and phosphorus, both of which strengthen teeth and bones.
 With all these benefits, as well as various other nutrients, it seems fitting that this superfood gets its name from the Turkish word meaning “feeling good after eating”.

 2. Lucuma (Loo-cu-ma)